 Most homeowners have tried various essential oils to kill bed bugs.
 But, does tea tree oil kill bed bugs?

-Tea Tree Oil for Bed Bugs: Is it Effective?
+How to Use Tea Tree Oil for Bed Bugs – Effective?

 The Melaleuca alternifolia plant is the natural source of Tea Tree Oil.
 The plant has a fascinating smell and contains up to 100 components.